Skip to Content Facebook Feature Image

 Canada's Mark Stone (61) celebrates after scoring a goal against France's goalkeeper Julian Junca (33) and France's Jules Boscq (27) in the first period during a preliminary round game of men's ice hockey between Canada and France at the 2026 Winter Olympics, in Milan, Italy, Sunday, Feb.
 15, 2026.
 (AP Photo/Hassan Ammar)

-Canada finished round robin play unbeaten, outscoring opponents by 17 goals over three games.
+Sidney Crosby and Connor McDavid each had a goal and two assists in a clinical, businesslike 10-2 dismantling of France.
+Canada finished round robin play undefeated, outscoring opponents by 17 goals over three games.

 Mark Stone scored short-handed with 3.4 seconds left in the first period and had two assists.
 Brandon Hagel had Canada's ninth goal in the third before Celebrini scored the 10th.